ifsheldon/ideas_reifying/content/blog/AVP-Next-CHI/index.en.md

 > Image from Apple patent illustration

 In the direction of thumb interaction, there's still much more interesting exploration to be done, but I'll leave a cliffhanger here.
-In the next blog post, I'll share my thoughts on improving this patent and the broader implications of my improvements.
+In the next blog posts, I'll share my thoughts on improving this patent and the broader implications of my improvements.

 ## Epilogue